-- 1. illness or medical disabilities including the period of time that a doctor certifies a female employee is unable to work because of pregnancy; - 2. medical or dental care; - 3. exposure to a contagious disease so that his/her attendance on duty may endanger the health of other employees or the public. - B. Others.
-Sick leave granted under paragraphs 1-3 below shall be for such reasonable periods as the employee's presence may be necessary. - 1. illness of a spouse, dependent child, wards, parent or spouse's parent living in the household of the employee; - 2. illness of a minor child whether or not the child lives in the household of the employee; - 3. illness of a spouse, wards, parent or spouse's parent not living in the same household, up to a cumulative maximum of five (5) working days per fiscal year. - C. Birth or Adoption.
+- 1. Illness or medical disabilities including the period of time that a doctor certifies a female employee is unable to work because of pregnancy; - 2.
+Medical or dental care; - 3.
+Exposure to a contagious disease so that his/her attendance on duty may endanger the health of other employees or the public. - B. Others.
+Sick leave granted under paragraphs 1-4 below shall be for such reasonable periods as the employee's presence may be necessary. - 1.
+Illness of a spouse, dependent child, wards, parent or spouse's parent living in the household of the employee; - 2.
+Illness of a minor child whether or not the child lives in the household of the employee; - 3.
+Illness of a spouse, wards, parent or spouse's parent not living in the same household, up to a cumulative maximum of five (5) working days per fiscal year. - 4.
+With prior notice, an employee may use sick leave to accompany a parent to a medical and/or dental appointment, up to a cumulative maximum of twenty-four (24) hours per fiscal year.
+The parent does not need to live in the employee's household. - C. Birth or Adoption.
 Up to five (5) days of sick leave shall be granted for birth or adoption of a child.
 In the case of adoption, and at the sole discretion of the Appointing Authority, additional sick leave may be granted to acquire the child, but in no case may the total leave granted exceed seven (7) days.